 View slides from the MRes Database session

 MRes/PhD Teaching Timetable

 During your time as an Economics student, you will encounter various IT systems which serve different purposes.
-As the first few weeks as a postgraduate student can be a little overwhelming anyway, we have created a summary of these systems and there purpose to help make it that little easier.
+As the first few weeks as a postgraduate student can be a little overwhelming anyway, we have created a summary of these systems and their purpose to help make it that little easier.

 MRes/PhD Modules and eMR

+When you enrol on the MRes programme, you will be asked to register your module/exam choices for the 2021/2022 academic year using the eVision Module Registration (EMR) system.
 The examinations office will send you instructions in week 1 of Term of how to register for modules and the deadline to make your choices.

 Find out more details on the available MRes Modules.

 Your handbook contains important information about your programme of study, degree regulations, Departmental and University procedures, and other useful information.

 You should ensure that you are familiar with the content of this document and refer to it in the first instance should you have a query about your course.